jaceiverson/deseret-hs-sports-api/README.md

 # deseret-hs-sports-api

-Created a simple API for <a href=https://sports.deseret.com/high-school>Deseret News High School Sports</a> section.
+Moving accross the country, I still wanted to keep tabs on my brother's soccer games.
+In Utah there is a local site Deseret News that covers all high school sports.
+So I wanted to create a simple API for <a href=https://sports.deseret.com/high-school>Deseret News High School Sports</a> section.

 This is in its infancy right now, but will be improved as i work on it more.